-Some adolescents get their first drink from friends or others.
+Some young people get their first drink from friends or others.
 Others get it from their parents.
 The latter group has fewer later alcohol-related problems.
 That includes heavy episodic drinking or “bingeing.”

 That shouldn’t be surprising.
 It’s the typical southern European tradition.
 Some societies have very high rates of drinking.
-Yet they have very low rates of alcohol-related problems.
+Yet they few problems that are related to alcohol.
 Such societies have certain things in common.
 One is that in these groups young people learn about moderate drinking.
 And they learn it from their parents at an early age.

-Indeed, our current prohibition against any and all youthful consumption is radical.
-And it’s radical both historically and cross-culturally.
+Indeed, our current prohibition against any and all youth consum is radical.
+And it’s radical in history.
+It’s also radical across cultures.

-Researchers studied 608 14- to 17-year-olds from the Australian National Drug Strategy Household Survey.
+Researchers studied 608 14- to 17-year-olds from a national survey in Australia.
 They used data on source of first drink, age at first drink, and source of current alcohol.
 Also current drinking patterns, and proportion of current friends who drink.

-Adolescents whose parents who gave them their first drink were more responsible drinkers.
-They also had fewer alcohol-related problems.
+Youngsters whose parents who gave them their first drink were more responsible drinkers.
+They also had fewer problems related to alcohol.

-Dr. Mark Bellis led the English study and heads the Public Health Centre.
+Dr. Mark Bellis led the English study.
+He also heads the Public Health Centre.
 He said “The majority of people who are drinking at early ages are not then going on to be problem drinkers later in life.”
 Dr. Bellis added “The real issues are around people understanding alcohol, learning about alcohol, being set a good example by their parents.”

 Dr. Bellis observed that “The majority of people, by the age of 14, 15 or 16, have drunk alcohol.
 The question is are they learning to drink from their parents, in a socially responsible environment.
 Or are they learning behind the bushes in a park or in a bar?”
 The health leader emphasized that “The chances are, if they are in the latter position, they are learning to binge-drink.”

-This website is informational only.
-Thus, it makes no suggestions about the finding that parents giving alcoholic drinks may reduce alcohol-related problems.
+- This site gives no advice.
+That includes the finding that parents giving alcoholic drinks may reduce alcohol-related problems.